ocp-cmdg/ingrid2python/pages/user_environment.md

 - Update/remove a package.
 Same as above with update(remove) instead of install

-- If there is trouble with making a new notebook from the hub, you might need to:
+- If you cannot use the jupyterhub interface to add new notebook, you might need to:
   - kill off all of your notebooks (go to >File >Hub Control Panel  and shutdown hub and then logoff)
   - mv ~/.npm ~/.npm-disable
   - log back into your jupyter notebook